hyperledger/fabric/docs/source/membership/membership.md

 who can administer these components.
 So while ORG1 administers the network, ORG2.MSP does exist in the network definition.*

- * **Network MSP:** The configuration of a network defines who are the members in the network, the consortium,  --- by defining the MSPs of the participant organizations --- as well as which of these members are authorized to perform administrative tasks (e.g., creating a channel).
+ * **Network MSP:** The configuration of a network, in the system channel, defines who are the members in the network, the consortium,  --- by defining the MSPs of the participant organizations --- as well as which of these members are authorized to perform administrative tasks (e.g., creating a channel).
  This MSP originates when the ordering service is created and is updated